 Black Labs shed.

 Most all dogs shed, but it seems that Black Labs do more than their share.
-And they do.
+Why do Black Labs shed so much!

 They shed everywhere and they shed in any season and in any temperature.
 They are hair producing machines.